nus-cs2113-AY2122S1/tp/docs/team/renzocanare.md

 * **Feature**: Adding and Editing Storage or Wastage to Ingredients
     * **What it does**: Ability to add or edit weight (in kg) to the value of total storage or wastage of a particular ingredient.
-    * **Justification**: This feature is a core feature of the product as the user should be able to track the amount of storage or wastage an ingredient to help them reduce their ingredient wastage.

 * **Feature**: Setting the Expiry Date of Ingredients
     * **What it does**: Ability to set the expiry date (in dd/MM/yyyy format) of a particular ingredient.